Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 I have an idea, but not sure if it is right.
 Not sure what the standard is to handle this problem.

 ##### Second problem:

 My async skills are a bit limited unless using the built in async code.
 However, file reading is synchronous, so trying to put it into a task factory.
 Need to work on how!

 I think to start with, I will leave most of the code as synchronous, just to get it working.
 When I have the code working, then I can work on making it asynchronous.

-Had to remove the asyncronous code to make it run straight.
+Had to remove the asynchronous code to make it run straight.
 So, need to work on getting that correct.
 Hhhhhmmmmmmm!

 Breaks all of the unit tests converting to synchronous code for now.

 This is now working, but I am still not sure if what I have done is correct.
 Unit tests work, and running the program works.

 ##### Third problem: